elcasu/deel-interview-exercise/questions.md

 ## 4 - Give 2 ways to prevent components from re-rendering

-- One way is to use `componentShouldUpdate` method, or defining the component as React.PureComponent in class based components.
+- One way is to use `shouldComponentUpdate` method, or defining the component as React.PureComponent in class based components.

 - For functional components, we can use the PureComponent equivalent, wrapping the component within `React.memo` HOC